110nard0/frontend-mentor-qrcode/README.md

 ### Continued development

-I want to gegt better at measuring width and height of components without access to design files.
 In my project, I used a plain Bootstrap ```.card``` class and it did not match the specifications in the solution.
+I want to get better at measuring width and height of components without access to design files or CSS frameworks.

 ### Useful resources

 - [Practical Typography](https://practicaltypography.com/line-spacing.html) - This helped me reproduce typographic elements accurately.
-I really liked this pattern and will adhere to - most of - it going forward.
+I really liked this design style guide and will adhere to - most of - it going forward.
 - [Sass Basics](https://sass-lang.com/guide) - This is a guide to working with Sass.
 I like how it starts from the basics and builds up on existing knowledge.
 - [Install Sass](https://getbootstrap.com/docs/5.2/getting-started/introduction/) - Sass Installation Docs.
 - [Intro to Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/) - Bootsrap Introduction Docs.